 • A full expansion of the underground fiber network will be a lengthy process.
 Therefore, as COIT and DT undertake the four questions above, LAFCo staff would recommend the consideration of methods by which to expand the customer base to areas that have yet to be connected.
 In the short term, this could be accomplished through use of a wireless system to connect customers unless or until the fiber network becomes available in their area.
-One of the priorities of the expansion would then be the identification of key high spots in need of access.
+One of the priorities of the expansion would then be the identification of key areas in need of access.
 Should the CCSF either become a completely government-controlled system, or enveloped in a public-private partnership, the ability to create a customer base will open a new revenue stream that will, in turn, help cover the costs of the expansion.
-This would require planning and review of necessary equipment costs, as well as the estimated length of time for its payment; and this equipment would eventually have to be replaced as well.
-This planning and review process will ensure that the equipment will be paid for, and that you have excess funds available to help pay for the eventual extension of the network at that particular location.
-This could be considered a modified version of the Santa Clara model - which employed current customer revenues to help expand the system.
+This would require planning and review of necessary equipment costs, as well as the estimated length of time for its payment.
+This planning and review process will help lay out a plan for payment of the equipment and potential extension of the network at a particular location.
+This could be considered a modified version of the Santa Clara model, which employed current customer revenues to help expand the system.
 (Fiber network)

-VII.
+VIII.
 LIST OF ACRONYMS

 - BLA- Budget and Legislative Analyst

 - CCSF City and County of San Francisco

 - CBD- Community Benefit Districts

 - CFD Community Facilities Districts

-- CPUC California Pubic Utilities Commission
+- CPUC California Public Utilities Commission

 - COIT Committee on Information Technology

 - DPT Department of Parking and Traffic

 - DPW Department of Public Works

 - DT- Department of Telecommunications

 - MUNI Municipal Transportation Agency

 - PG&E Pacific Gas and Electric

 - PROW- Public Right-Of-Way

 - SFPUC San Francisco Public Utilities Commission

 - LAFCo San Francisco's Local Agency Formation Commission

 - UUTF Utility Undergrounding Task Force

 - UUP Utility Undergrounding Program

 - UUT- Utility Users Tax